Printer Friendly

 Cliché the one thing that saves or redeems someone or something that would otherwise be a total disaster.
 Her saving grace is that she has a lot of money.
 The saving grace for the whole evening was the good music played by the band.

-See also: grace
+See also: saving

 a saving grace